oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 id=GUID-2041545B-58D4-48DC-986F-DCC9D0DEC642>`__ file, see
 :ref:`Optional Oracle Net Configuration <tnsadmin>`.

-Non-zero ``drainTime`` values are recommended so applications have the opportunity to gracefully finish database operations, however pools can be forcibly closed by specifying a zero drain time:
+Non-zero ``drainTime`` values are recommended so that applications have the opportunity to gracefully finish database operations.
+However, pools can be forcibly closed by specifying a zero drain time:

 .. code-block:: javascript